 The Best Book On Modes For Guitar

 If you want to become a better musician, songwriter, producer, or composer, then you need to invest time in researching and learning new things.
 Gathering all this information by yourself is very time-consuming and difficult.
 So why waste time?
 I have curated a list of the best books on songwriting for songwriters and the best books on music composition for composers.
+You can also check out my best music theory books and best music production and audio engineering books list.
 These lists are made so that you can save time searching and start reading straight away!

 About Modes for Guitar